-During current year, the Library invested \$193,739 in capital assets for its governmental activities.
-This investment includes library books and building improvements.
+During current year, the Library invested \$434,897 in capital assets for its governmental activities.
+This investment includes library books and building improvements along with the land purchase for the new Edwardsburg branch.
 The Library disposals are fully-depreciated books.
-The Library expects that library books and equipment additions for 2022 will be about the same.
+The Library expects that library books and equipment additions for 2023 will be about the same.